DNSCrypt/dnscrypt-proxy/.github/ISSUE_TEMPLATE/support.md

 Finally, if the issue is solved, and this is something that wouldn't have happened if it had been documented, feel free to proudly improve the documentation (it is a wiki).

-Thanks for reading all this, and have a wonderful day.
+Thanks for reading all this, and have a wonderful day!

 (you can now delete all this to start writing a beautiful blank page) -->